amarquaye/atlas/README.md

 However, our tool is not perfect and can still be improved since not all information is on the internet and some are inaccurate or contain biases.

+Take a look at our [technical documentation](https://amarquaye.github.io/atlas/ "View technical documentation") or try our [interactive documentation](https://atlasproject-phi.vercel.app/docs "View interactive documentation") or visit our [website](https://atlasproject-phi.vercel.app "View website") to learn more about the ATLAS project.

 ## Future Works

 Future works can use this [methodology](https://github.com/amarquaye/atlas-api "Our source code") and combine with other techniques to improve the accuracy of hallucinations detection.